 When is the Champions League Draw?
 Date, format, and teams qualified for the quarterfinals

-The draw for the Champions League quarterfinals and semifinals will be held on Friday, 18 March 2022.
-Teams from the same country can be drawn together.
+The draw for the remaining Champions League rounds will be held on Friday, 18 March 2022.
+Any teams from any country can be drawn against each other.

-Manchester United went tumbling out of the Champions League this evening against Atleti and we're now just waiting for tomorrow night's results to find out which eight teams will be in the quarterfinals looking to make it to the final of European soccer's biggest tournament.
+The Champions League has reached the decisive phase and by next week we'll know which eight teams will be in the quarterfinals looking to make it to the final of European soccer's biggest tournament.

 When is the Champions League quarterfinal draw?

-The draw will be held on Friday, March 18 at 6 a.m.
+The draw will be held next Friday, March 18 at 6 a.m.
 ET.
 (12 noon local time, CET) at UEFA's headquarters in Nyon, Switzerland.